ihmeuw/pseudopeople/docs/source/simulated_populations/index.rst

     - pseudopeople_input_data_ri_1_0_0.zip
     - d3f1ccdfbfca8b53254c4ceeb18afe17c3d3b3fe02f56cc20d1254f818c39435

-These checksums can be used to validate that you've successfully downloaded the correct and uncorrupted zip file; if the SHA-256 checksum that you generate for the downloaded file matches the value provided above, you can be sure you downloaded the file successfully.
+If the SHA-256 checksum that
+you generate for the downloaded file matches the value provided above, you can be sure you downloaded the file successfully.